 - Qualitative property: Collected data will always have a qualitative property – answer options are highly likely to be qualitative in nature.

-- Can’t calculate Mean: The mean of nominal data can’t be established even if the data is arranged in alphabetical order.
+- Can’t calculate Mean: The mean of it can’t be established even if the data is arranged in alphabetical order.
 In the above-mentioned example, it is impossible for a researcher to calculate the mean of responses submitted for ethnicities because of the qualitative nature of options.

 - Conclude a Mode: Asking a large sample of individuals to submit their preferences – the most common answer will be the mode.
 In the provided example, if Japanese is the answer submitted by a larger section of a sample, it will be the mode.